 - Cooked bacon, crumbled

-For this rendition of homemade green bean casserole, you will need to use panko bread crumbs.
+For the best green bean casserole, you will need to use panko bread crumbs.
 They are Japanese-style bread crumbs and are easily found where you will find normal bread crumbs in any well-stocked supermarket.

 Do not use regular bread crumbs as they will not give you that crispy crunchy deliciousness that panko will.
 They unfortunately will turn soggier and not desirable.